Configuration Validation with Large Language Models: Abstract

 \section{Abstract}

-Misconfigurations are the major causes of software failures.
-Existing \confvalid techniques rely on manually written rules or test cases, which are expensive to implement and maintain, and are hard to be comprehensive.
-Leveraging machine learning (ML) and natural language processing (NLP) for configuration validation is considered a promising direction, but has been facing challenges such as the need of not only large-scale configuration data, but also system-specific features and models which are hard to generalize.
-Recent advances in Large Language Models (LLMs) show the promises to address some of the long-lasting limitations of ML/NLP-based configuration validation techniques.
-In this paper, we present an exploratory analysis on the feasibility and effectiveness of using \llms like GPT and Codex for \confvalid.
-Specifically, we take a first step to empirically evaluate \llms as \confvaliders without additional fine-tuning or code generation.
-We develop a generic \llm-based \valid framework, named \fw, which integrates different \llms. \fw devises effective prompt engineering with few-shot learning based on both valid configuration and misconfiguration data. \fw also validates and aggregates the outputs of LLMs to generate validation results, coping with known hallucination and nondeterminism of LLMs.
-We evaluate the validation effectiveness of \fw on five popular LLMs using configuration data of six mature, widely deployed open-source systems.
-Our analysis (1) confirms the potential of using LLMs for configuration validation, (2) understands the design space of LLM-based validators like Ciri, especially in terms of prompt engineering with few-shot learning, and (3) reveals open challenges such as ineffectiveness in detecting certain types of misconfigurations and biases to popular configuration parameters.
+Misconfigurations are major causes of software failures.
+Existing practices rely on developer-written rules or test cases to validate configurations, which are expensive.
+Machine learning (ML) for configuration validation is considered a promising direction, but has been facing challenges such as the need of large-scale field data and system-specific models.
+Recent advances in Large Language Models (LLMs) show promise in addressing some of the long-lasting limitations of ML-based configuration validation.
+We present a first analysis on the feasibility and effectiveness of using \llms for \confvalid.
+We empirically evaluate \llms as \confvaliders by developing a generic \llm-based configuration \valid framework, named \fw. \fw employs effective prompt engineering with few-shot learning based on both valid configuration and misconfiguration data. \fw checks outputs from LLMs when producing results, addressing hallucination and nondeterminism of LLMs.
+We evaluate \fw's validation effectiveness on eight popular LLMs using configuration data of ten widely deployed open-source systems.
+Our analysis (1) confirms the potential of using LLMs for configuration validation, (2) explores design space of LLM-based validators like Ciri, and (3) reveals open challenges such as ineffectiveness in detecting certain types of misconfigurations and biases towards popular configuration parameters.